Blogs

 wave

-On April 12th, Karenna, along with her parents, Dr. Michael Groff and Dr. Joy Saini (both esteemed physicians), her brother Jared, his partner Alexia Couyutas Duarte, and Karenna's boyfriend James Santoro, were en route to a family celebration in the Catskills when their plane crashed.
-The Mitsubishi MU-2B went down near Copake, NY.
-The NTSB is investigating the cause of the accident, looking into factors such as weather conditions, pilot communication, and any possible mechanical issues.
-While a final report won’t be available for 12-24 months, preliminary investigations suggest the plane was largely intact before impact.
+On April 12th, Karenna, her parents (both esteemed doctors, Dr. Michael Groff and Dr. Joy Saini), her brother Jared, his partner Alexia Couyutas Duarte, and her boyfriend James Santoro, were heading to a family celebration in the Catskills.
+Their plane, a Mitsubishi MU-2B, went down near Copake, NY.
+It’s just… devastating.
+The NTSB is investigating, looking at weather, pilot communication, everything.
+They won’t have a final report for a year or two, but early reports suggest the plane was largely intact before impact.
+Honestly, who saw that coming?

 FAQ